harrison-anth/sc_msi/README.md

 These are the very basic possible commands with Snakemake.
 It is recommended to take time to create a custom Snakemake profile to store user settings that enable multi-threading/multi-core processing.
 There are also many RAM intense applications (Cellranger and InferCNV) that will require tweaking the memory settings for each rule to fit the system settings.

+6.)
+Go through the output files

+* In the reports/ directory there will be patient and sample reports based on the information provided in the manifest files

+* There will be plots for each individual and each sample in the infer_cnv_results/ directory (see https://github.com/broadinstitute/infercnv/wiki/Running-InferCNV for information on how to interpret them)

+* All individuals will also have summary stats written to a tsv file in the summary_stats/ directory

+### Troubleshooting tips for Snakemake

+1.)
+Re-run the pipeline with the --keep-going parameter to see which samples are not running correctly.

+2.)
+Carefully go through each Snakemake log file to determine which step is throwing an ERROR

+3.)
+If you are running with intense settings (multi-threaded/HPC) consider starting with a manifest file containing only 1 individual and 1 sample to check if your specifications are too high or insufficient.

+"Progress through trial and error depends not only on making trials, but on recognizing errors." ~ Virginia Postrel